aweymo-ui/distant_listening/README.md

-## Humanizing Nature Research History with Static Web Technology
+## Distant Listening: Using Python and Apps Scripts to Text Mine and Tag Oral History Collections
-Presentation for UCLA Library's Captivity: Assembling Nature’s Histories, March 2024
+Article submission for Code4Lib, Summer 2024